Matthew Perry

 Matthew Perry and Julia Roberts

-Almost immediately, a workplace romance ensued between the co-stars, and soon they became an official couple.
-But after a few months, Perry ended the relationship for fear of being dumped himself.
-"Dating Julia Roberts - it was too much for me.
-I was 100% sure she would dump me," he confessed later.
+A workplace romance quickly developed between the co-stars, and they soon became an official couple.
+But after a few months, Perry ended things, fearing she would dump him first.
+"Dating Julia Roberts was too much for me.
+I was 100% sure she would dump me," he later confessed.

-Perry's next high-profile affair was with actress Lizzy Caplan.
+Perry's next high-profile relationship was with actress Lizzy Caplan.
 It lasted for six years - from 2006 to 2012.
-The actors managed to keep their personal life a secret.
-They broke up because they were not ready for something more serious - family and children.
+The couple managed to keep their relationship private.
+They broke up because they weren't ready for something more serious - marriage and kids.

 Matthew Perry and Lizzy Caplan